“Hey Bowie, check this out!”

-“Yes there is,” the woman said.
+“Yes there is,” the woman says.
 “You know, lying is against the rules… Bowie.”

-I looked down at my nametag, then back up at her empty smiling face.
+I look down at my nametag, then back up at her empty smiling face.
 There’s plenty of space behind me, but I feel like I’ve been backed into a corner.
 What would Major do?
 What would Cannon do?
 If only I could ask General for advice.
 What am I even saying?
 General doesn't exist!
-Get it together, Bowie!
+I have to get it together!

-Suddenly, he came out from under my bed.
+Suddenly, he comes out from under my bed.

 “It’s me!
 I’m here!
 I’m sorry for breaking the rules!”

 What is he doing?!

 The woman walks over me like I'm an obstacle, crouches down in front of him, and grabs him by his light brown hair.
 She stares at his nametag for a full second before speaking.